reframejs/reframe/readme.md

 With Reframe you can create different types of pages;

  - **HTML-static page**.
 The page's HTML is static and is rendered to HTML when building the frontend.
 The (on build-time rendered) HTML never changes.
  - **HTML-dynamic page**.
-THe page's HTML is (re-)rendered upon each HTTP request.
+The page's HTML is (re-)rendered upon each HTTP request.
 The (on request-time rendered) HTML varies from request to request.
  - **DOM-static page**.
 The page's DOM is not manipulated and React is only used to render HTML.
  - **DOM-dynamic page**.
 The page has React components that change in the browser.
 (I.e. `ReactDOM.hydrate()` is used.)